Property Guides

 Another benefit for perpetual ownership lies in the ease of on-going financing.
 In Singapore, banks require properties to have at least 30 years of remaining tenure.
 The amount of financing that these banks can provide, also known as Loan to Value (LTV) ratio, can be significantly lowered if the property starts to age.
 As such, buyers for properties with limited tenure can access fewer financing options, consequently restricting the owners’ ability to sell their properties.
 However, owners of freehold properties are free from such a problem because of their infinite ownership.

 Additionally, the sale price of a new freehold condo unit can be 10 to 15% higher when compared to a leasehold unit in the same area.
 Because of the prestige and perceived value that are tagged to freehold properties, they are usually one of the more sought-after property types in Singapore.
+That scarcity premium has held up well, since the Government Land Sales programme releases almost entirely 99-year leasehold plots, so freehold land in established districts stays in genuinely short supply.

 Does Freehold Mean I Own the Land?